xzuttz/efcore-buffer-flush/README.md

 ## Fixed time interval

-The cache should be flushed every now and then.
+It is recommended that the cache be flushed periodically.

 Create a `SaveChangesMaybeDbSetTimer` for every DbSet and add it to the `SaveChangesMaybeService`.